-With darker evenings, burglars take advantage of this as vacant households are easier to spot with no lights or activity.
+With darker evenings, burglars could take advantage of this as vacant households are easier to spot with no lights or activity.
 Whether you’re out at night or on a winter getaway (check out how to keep valuables safe while travelling if you’re jetting off!), you need to stop opportunistic thieves in their tracks and have a strong level of security protecting your home.
-A monitored alarm system is a perfect solution for providing outstanding security to your household with its smart 24/7 monitoring and police and guard dispatch.
+A professionally monitored alarm system is a perfect solution for providing outstanding security to your household with its 24/7 monitoring and police, fire and guard dispatch.

 Now you’re ready for whatever the winter throws at you!